Of all the reasons cited for medication and prescription errors, illegible prescriptions seem to be a poor excuse for pharmacy errors.

 There is no reason that pharmacists should not take the time to contact doctors and confirm their intentions before filling a prescription if the doctor’s handwriting is not legible.

 Unfortunately, many pharmacists assume they know what is written on the prescription and dispense the wrong medications despite the best intentions.

 New technology now allows doctors and pharmacies to verify prescriptions effectively and efficiently, so guesswork is no longer needed.

-Handwriting is a Major Factor in Pharmaceutical Errors
+Handwriting is a Major Factor in Pharmacy Errors

-Technology Designed to Reduce the Chances of Error
+Technology Designed to Reduce the Chances of a Pharmacy Error

-Using computers to issue prescriptions makes much more sense now than to continue scribbling chicken scratch on a pad and hoping that pharmacists can translate the writing.
-More doctors are choosing to implement electronic prescription programs as a result, and patients experience greater convenience as a result.
-In many cases, prescriptions can be sent to the pharmacy and filled before the patient arrives.
+Using computers to issue prescriptions makes much more sense now than to continue scribbling chicken scratches on a pad and hoping that pharmacists can translate the writing.

 The Prevalence and Danger of Medication Errors